danthedeckie/asana-view/README.md

 Simple display of asana stuff for team screens.

+Written for internal use at OMNIvision, MIT Licence.

 ## Including:

 - setup.sh (run this, and sets up everything).
 Can be run as often as you wish.